joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 }
 ```

 Believe it or not, that's it!
-The `rtc.adjust` line sets the time to the exact time that the sketch was compiled, and we can call `rtc.now()` to get the current date and time.
+The `rtc.adjust` line sets the time to the exact time that the sketch was compiled; once we've done this, we can call `rtc.now()` to get the current date and time.
 The RTC will continue ticking as log as the coin cell has power, even if USB power is disconnected.

 One catch, though: that's the only thing that's saved when USB power is disconnected.
 Eventually, we want to be able to set the countdown date on the device, which means we're also going to have to store that somewhere.
 And as it turns out, the DS3231 has a handful of other registers that can serve as space to back up our date.